vstinner/unicode_book/programming_languages.rst

 ``ShiftJIS``, ``Big5``, ``cp037``, ``cp950``, ``EUC_JP``, etc. ``UTF-8``,
 ``UTF-16-LE``, ``UTF-16-BE``, ``UTF-32-LE`` and ``UTF-32-BE`` don't use :ref:`BOM <bom>`,
 whereas ``UTF-8-SIG``, ``UTF-16`` and ``UTF-32`` use BOM. ``mbcs`` is the :ref:`ANSI
-code page <Code pages>` and so is only available on Windows.
+code page <codepage>` and so is only available on Windows.

 Python provides also many error handlers used to specify how to handle :ref:`undecodable bytes <undecodable>` / :ref:`unencodable characters